m1gwings/summaries/swe-2/cheatsheet.md

 #### Experience-based approaches

 Experience-based techniques rely on judgements based on experience of past projects.
 The **usual steps** are:
 - identify the deliverables to be produced in the new project (both documents and software);
 - document these in a spreadsheet;
 - estimate the effort needed for each of them;
 - compute the total effort required.

-It usually helps to get the whole team involved in the effort estimation and to ask each team member to explain their estimate.

 #### Algorithmic cost modelling